 Unconventional oil and gas production in Argentina

-In addition to the USA, Argentina is one of the most important growth regions for unconventional oil and gas production.
-Following China, the South American state has the second largest shale gas resources in the world.
-In addition, Argentina also has significant shale oil resources.
+Following the USA, Argentina is one of the most important growth regions for unconventional oil and gas production.
+The South American state has the second largest shale gas resources in the world and also has significant shale oil resources.

 Argentina: Country with huge potential

 In billion barrel

 Wintershall is participating in this endeavor together with national and international partners.
 The Kassel-based company has been active in Argentina for almost four decades, where it is involved in the production of hydrocarbons, mainly natural gas.
 Wintershall has been active in the province of Neuquén for over 20 years.
 Wintershall is now pairing its success gained from decades of conventional production with its local knowledge to recover hydrocarbons from the attractive Vaca Muerta formation.

 Vaca Muerta One of the world‘s largest shale gas reserves